Measurement Year 2019 Data

-- Pharmacotherapy Management of COPD Exacerbation - Systemic, Corticosteroid and Bronchodilator (PCE)
+- Pharmacotherapy Management of COPD Exacerbation - Bronchodilator (PCE)

-- Statin Therapy for Patients With Cardiovascular Disease (SPC)
+- Statin Therapy for Patients with Cardiovascular Disease - Adherence (SPC)

 - Non-Recommended Cervical Cancer Screening in Adolescent Females (NCS)

-- Well-Child Visits in the First 15 Months of Life - Five or Six Visits (W15)
+- Well-Child Visits in the First 15 Months of Life - 0 Visits (W15)